-Analysis | The GOP floats punishing 13 of its members.
-Their sin?
-Giving Biden a ‘win.’
+Analysis | GOP floats punishment for its 13 apostates

 Others have crafted moderate reputations in swing districts or have generally praised the idea of investing in infrastructure.
 They voted for a bill that polls often showed had twice as much support as opposition.

 Indeed, given how the package polled and the emphasis on a similarly sized infrastructure package from the previous Republican administration, it might even be surprising more Republicans didn’t support it — or at least try to help craft it.
-In the Senate months ago, 19 Republicans voted for the same package (albeit while apparently trying to defuse talk of doing away with the filibuster.)
+In the Senate months ago, 19 Republicans voted for the same package (albeit while apparently trying to defuse talk of doing away with the filibuster).

 That those senators aren’t being targeted as hard as their House compatriots drives home the point here.

-In the end, 38 percent of Senate Republicans voted for the bill, compared to 6 percent of House Republicans.
+In the end, 38 percent of Senate Republicans voted for the bill, compared with 6 percent of House Republicans.
 Those 38 percent of Senate Republicans played every bit as much of a role in this as that 6 percent of House Republicans, and arguably an even bigger one.
-The filibuster in the Senate, after all, meant that Democrats quite literally needed lots of GOP votes there; they only wound up truly needing one GOP vote in the House — something that had been widely expected.
+The filibuster in the Senate, after all, meant Democrats needed lots of GOP votes there; they only wound up truly needing one GOP vote in the House — something that had been widely expected.

 But those 13 House Republicans had the unfortunate distinction of being the last ones to sign off on Biden’s “win” — and just so happened to do so by a margin that meant it wouldn’t have passed without them.
 And for that, they apparently must be punished, threatened and potentially excommunicated.